InnoIPA/EXMU-X261-usermanual/tocs/1.Hardware/hardware.md

 - Function : Main interactive interface for developer, it could be access by serial port utilities like minicom, putty, mobaxterm.

 ## JTAG
-JTAG wont work if EEPROM on debug board didn't contain correct info.
+JTAG won't work if EEPROM on debug board didn't contain correct info.
 - Function : JTAG for xilinx IDE.

 ## HDMI UART